Can I kill rats, raccoons and other pests in Ottawa? | CBC News

 Can I kill the rats with poison?

-Depends on the poison.
-The Fish and Wildlife Conservation Act bans the use of poisons to kill or injure any wild animal.
+That depends on the poison.
+The province's Fish and Wildlife Conservation Act bans the use of poisons to kill or injure any wild animal.
 The ministry confirmed that includes rats and mice, except as allowed under the Pesticides Act.

 Some come with use limitations to protect against harm to children, pets and other wildlife.
 Moreover, the federal government bans some common rat poisons, like warfarin, except when placed in tamper-resistant bait stations.